guigrpa/mady/README.md

 * Use it also as a library: a no-frills translation function to run the compiled language modules.
 * **[React Intl](https://github.com/yahoo/react-intl) interoperability**, both for message extraction and translation injection.
 * **Multi-user support**: multiple users can work simultaneously, with changes pushed in real time to all of them.
+* **Ultra-fast parsing**: Mady watches your application folders and parses files as they are added, changed or deleted, then pushes all changes to the connected users.
+No more waiting for the parsing spinner to stop!
 * **MessageFormat messages**: while it does not solve all the problems in the huge field of i18n, MessageFormat is a much more powerful tool than the conventional gettext (IMHO).
 * **Full UNICODE support**: messages and translations can include any UNICODE character.
 In other words, you can now translate 👍 (en) as 👏 (es-ES) and then 💃 (es-ES-andalusia)!
 * **BCP47 support**: fetch missing translations from parent/child languages, and even sibling languages (other regions) as a last resort.